kkthxbye-code/netbox-script-manager/README.md

 The reason for requiring this layout with a `customscripts` folder is to avoid name collisions when dynamically loading scripts.
 It also makes it easier to clear the internal python module cache which is needed for reloading scripts.

+Loading scripts is done either through the UI by pressing the `Load Scripts` button on the script view, or by calling the API endpoint `/api/plugins/script-manager/script-instances/load/`.
+Both of these require that the user has the `Can Add` action for the `Script Instance` object permission.

 ## Git Sync

-> :grey_exclamation: git must be installed on the system
+> :grey_exclamation: git must be installed on the system.

-> :grey_exclamation: The netbox user must have the `sync` additional action for the `Script Instance` permission
+> :grey_exclamation: The netbox user must have the `sync` additional action for the `Script Instance` object permission.

 > :warning: git recurses parent directories until finding a git directory.
 Make sure the `SCRIPT_ROOT` is a git directory.